isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ![Alt text for image on Isomer site](/images/Others.jpg)
 ## Embark on your career exploration journey
 Interested in a startup or innovation career but not sure about how the ecosystem works?
 Learn and find out more from the experience of speakers and mentors who have already achieved success in their journey.

+If you wish to pursue a startup career after the series, the sessions would have not only equipped you with the knowledge on entrepreneurship and innovation, but also the increased confidence and ability to sustain conversations and network with players in the ecosystem, bringing you nearer to starting your entrepreneurship journey.

 ![Alt text for image on Isomer site](/images/Youth4.jpg)
 ## Connect with fellow future entrepreneurs